The Sarah Jane Adventures

 Invasion Of The Bane by Russell T Davies and Gareth Roberts, directed by Colin Teague

-Maria Jackson has just moved into a new house with her recently-divorced father when she becomes aware of strange goings-on involving her reclusive neighbour, journalist Sarah Jane Smith.
-But things get even weirder when Maria's new friend, Kelsey, invites her on a tour of a factory which produces the mysteriously addictive energy drink Bubbleshock.
-There, Maria rescues a strange boy, and has nowhere to turn but to Sarah Jane herself.
-Together, they must discover the connection between Bubbleshock and an alien plan to conquer the Earth.
+Maria Jackson has just moved onto Bannerman Road with her recently-divorced father, Alan, when she becomes aware of strange goings-on involving her reclusive neighbour, journalist Sarah Jane Smith.
+Then things get even weirder when Maria's new friend, Kelsey, invites her on a tour of a factory run by the supercilious Mrs Wormwood, at which the addictive energy drink Bubbleshock is produced.
+There Maria rescues a strange boy, and finds that she has nowhere to turn for help but to Sarah Jane.
+Together, they must discover the connection between Bubbleshock, the boy, and an alien plan to conquer the Earth.

 Revenge Of The Slitheen